sdambo-git/spc-x-host-configuration/README.md

 Removing debug pod ...
 ~~~

-This completes the physical interface confguration section.
+If everything looks good we can move onto the next section.

 ## Configure Spectrum-X CNI

 The next thing we need to configure is the Spectrum-X CNI.
 This is composed of two components: nv-ipam CIDRPool and an OVSNetwork.
-These configuration files will need to be created for each rail interface in the system.
+These configuration files will need to be created for each rail interface on the cluster.

-The nv-ipam CIDRPool looks similar to the following example.
-Please adjust the ipaddressing and nodeName information to match the environment and create one for each rail interface.
+The nv-ipam CIDRPool looks similar to the following example for rail0.
+What changes in each rail configuration is the second octet which will increment by two.
+This will give use a setup where rail0 is 172.16, rail1 is 172.18, rail2 is 172.20 so on and so forth.

 ~~~bash
 $ cat <<EOF > cidrpool_rail0.yaml